rdelfin/pe_mentorship/week_2/problems.md

 3. **find words**: Many linux installations come with a file containing a (mostly) full english dictionary with no definitions.
 Basically, it's just a list of english words.
 It lives in the file `/usr/share/dict/words`.
 For this problem:
-   1. Obtain every single word with the ending "-tion" **HINT**: grep will be useful here, with the `-E` flag.
+   1. Obtain every single word with the ending "-tion"

+      **HINT**: grep will be useful here, with the `-E` flag.
 If you're not sure what to do, read `man grep`, and take a look at [this](https://regexone.com/) tutorial on regular expresions, or regexes.
 Trust me, they'll be useful in the future.

-   2. How many words contain the "-tion" ending in the dictionary? **HINT**: Use the `wc` (short for word count) program.
+   2. How many words contain the "-tion" ending in the dictionary?

+      **HINT**: Use the `wc` (short for word count) program.
 Read the man page to figure out how to get line counts.

-4. **CSV madness**: We've provided you with a CSV in your home directory called `heights.csv` (just `ls` when you log in and you'll see it).
+4. **CSV madness**: We've provided you with a CSV in your home directory called `people.csv` (just `ls` when you log in and you'll see it).
 If you look at it with something like `less`, you'll see it's a large file with fake people's data.
 It contains their extremely precise height in cm, full name, and split out first and last names.
 CSV's are quite simple files.
 Imagine this as a massive table, where